protatodev/HairSalon/README.md

 # Hair Salon

-#### Epicodus C# Week 3 Hair Salon Project, 7.13.2018
+#### Epicodus C# Week 4 Hair Salon Project, 7.20.2018

 #### By Protatodev (Thad Donaghue)

 ## Description

 This website was written using C# .Net Core.
 The website demonstrates a simple Hair Salon admin portal.
 The employee can manage stylists and clients and can manipulate, add and delete each as necessary.
+This version builds on the previous version by adding many to many relationships and adding a 'specialty' model for stylists.
 All records are saved on a database using MySQL allowing for simple access.

 ## Specs